Paint & Color

 However, if your backsplash is tightly integrated with the countertop—such as with a full slab installation or certain custom designs— a bit more precision or repair should be expected.
 If your countertops are older or particularly fragile, it's a good idea to let your installer know in advance so they can take extra precautions and help preserve your existing surfaces.
 When in doubt, a project planner or contractor can assess your particular setup and recommend the safest, most efficient approach.

-What backsplash materials should I avoid?
+What no-tile backsplash materials should I avoid?

 Some materials are not well-suited for a kitchen backsplash.
 Unfinished wood, for example, is highly vulnerable to water damage and staining, making it a risky choice for areas exposed to splashes or steam.
 Unsealed natural stone can easily absorb grease and liquid, leading to stubborn stains and long-term discoloration.
 Fabrics, wallpaper that isn’t specifically labeled as washable or moisture-resistant, and untreated cork are also poor choices, as they absorb moisture, are difficult to clean, and can harbor mold or bacteria over time.